AlvisPr/FrontEndBankingApp_MIT/README.md

     ```bash
     npm start
     ```
-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and go to `http://localhost:3000` to access the application.

-## Components

-### Deposit.js

-This component handles the deposit functionality.
-It displays the current balance and a form to enter the deposit amount.
-If the user is not logged in, it prompts the user to log in.

-#### Key Functions

-- `handleDeposit`: Handles the deposit action by updating the user's balance and resetting the input field.
-- `setStatus`: Updates the status message displayed to the user.

-#### JSX Structure

-- `Card`: Displays the deposit form or a login prompt.
-- `TooltipIcon`: Provides additional information about the deposit form.

 ## Contributing

 1. Fork the repository.
-2. Create a new branch:
+2. Create a feature branch:
     ```bash
     git checkout -b feature-branch
     ```
-3. Make your changes and commit them:
+3. Implement your changes and commit them:
     ```bash
     git commit -m "Description of changes"
     ```
-4. Push to the branch:
+4. Push the branch to GitHub:
     ```bash
     git push origin feature-branch
     ```
-5. Open a pull request.
+5. Submit a pull request.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](./LICENSE).